A Randomized Approach for Tight Privacy Accounting: Monte Carlo Verifier of Differential Privacy

 \section{Monte Carlo Verifier of Differential Privacy}

-As we can see from Section \ref{sec:dpv-to-dp}, a DP verifier ($\dpv$) that achieves a small false positive rate is the central element for the EVR framework.
-In the meanwhile, it is also important that $\dpv$ has a low false negative rate in order to maintain the good utility of the EVR when the privacy parameter estimate is accurate.
-In this section, we present an instantiation of $\dpv$ based on the Monte Carlo technique which achieves both goals.
+As we can see from Section \ref{sec:dpv-to-dp}, a DP verifier ($\dpv$) that achieves a small FP rate is the central element for the EVR framework.
+In the meanwhile, it is also important that $\dpv$ has a low FN rate in order to maintain the good utility of the EVR when the privacy parameter estimate is accurate.
+In this section, we introduce an instantiation of $\dpv$ based on the Monte Carlo technique that achieves both a low FP and FN rate, assuming the PRV is known for each individual mechanism.

-We consider the scenario where we are able to obtain a dominating distribution pair (and thus the PRV) for each individual mechanism $\M_i$.
-This applies to most of the commonly used privacy mechanisms such as the Gaussian, Subsampled Gaussian, and Laplace Mechanisms.
-This is also the assumption for most of the advanced privacy accounting techniques (including FFT- and CLT-based methods).
+\begin{remark}[\textbf{Mechanisms where PRV can be derived}] PRV can be derived for many commonly used DP mechanisms such as the Laplace, Gaussian, and Subsampled Gaussian Mechanism \cite{koskela2020computing, gopi2021numerical}.
+In particular, our DP verifier applies for DP-SGD, one of the most important application scenarios of privacy accounting.
+Moreover, the availability of PRV is also the assumption for most of the recently developed privacy accounting techniques (including FFT- and CLT-based methods).
+The extension beyond these commonly used mechanisms is an important future work in the field. \end{remark}

+\begin{remark}[\textbf{Previous studies on the hardness of privacy verification}] Several studies \cite{gaboardi2019complexity, bun2022complexity} have shown that DP verification is an NP-hard problem.
+However, these works consider the setting where the input description of the DP mechanism is its corresponding randomized Boolean circuits.
+Some other works \cite{gilbert2018property} show that DP verification is impossible, but this assertion is proved for the black-box setting where the verifier can only query the mechanism.
+Our work gets around this barrier by providing the description of the PRV of the mechanism as input to the verifier. \end{remark}